XPT Coach of the Week: Lindsay Ashmun

 Social Media Handles: @groundcontrolnyc

-Lindsay: I own a personal training business called groundcontrol in New York City through which I specialize in strength conditioning and mobility for clients using the modalities of pilates, yoga, primal movement and various somatic movement approaches.
 I am a lifelong athlete and I toured around the world as a professional modern dancer for many years.
 I grew up on a farm in Virginia eating the food my family raised.
 I went to a Buddhist university in Colorado where I made a lot of performance art and learned how to meditate.
 I abhor the smell of Patchouli.
 I prefer to drive a manual transmission.
-I am a proud single mom of my awesome 8 year old son, Jackson.
+I am a proud single mom of my awesome son, Jackson!

-XPT: What's your favorite XPT related tip, discipline, activity, etc to teach your clients?
+XPT: What's your favorite XPT-related tip, discipline, or activity to teach your clients?

-XPT: Anything else you want to tell us?
+XPT: Tell us something that stands out in your mind about XPT.
 A quote you remember from Certifications?
 A cool client story?
 A personal story as it pertains to XPT in your life?

-Lindsay: Laird’s quote: “Don’t be a Liability”.
-PJ Nestler shared this with us in the training and I think I could say this to myself and my clients multiple times a day.
-It is a reminder to respect our bodies as the living, growing, changing organism that it is… to reconsider the stress that we choose to put upon ourselves and ask if it is ‘constructive’ or ‘destructive’.
-Life constantly delivers stressful circumstances that are out of our control, so it is imperative to train in a way that prepares us for anything.
+LA: Laird’s quote: “Don’t be a Liability.”
+PJ Nestler shared this with us in the training and I think I say this to myself and my clients multiple times a day.
+It is a reminder to respect our bodies as the living, growing, changing organism that it is—to reconsider the stress that we choose to put upon ourselves and ask if it is ‘constructive’ or ‘destructive’.
+Life constantly delivers stressful circumstances that are out of our control, so it’s imperative to train in a way that prepares us for anything.
 Train to develop tolerance, strength and deep inner calm, and be rewarded by more ease and good sustainable energy.